wrkagel/jsChallengeQuestions/README.md

 *clone everything in the repository*

 ## How to upload files using git bash
-*first make a subfolder in the folder where git bash was opened.
+*first make a subfolder containing your files in the folder where git bash was opened.
 Uploading a folder with your files will make the master branch easier to navigate*

 **git add 'folder name'** *or...* **git add .**
 *choose the folder you want to upload. git add . will choose all files in the directory*